Screen Printing

 A very popular method for producing personalised garments, screen printing produces excellent quality, long-lasting results and is great value for large volume orders from 20 to 20,000.

+It’s better suited to artwork with spot colours as opposed to photographs or full colour prints with gradients.
 A separate screen is required for each colour in the design, so, the fewer colours in your design, the less it costs to print.
 When printing onto coloured garments a base layer is required to ensure the print is bright and vibrant.
+To find out more check our blog for a expert guide to the silk screen printing process

-Different types of screen printing
+Different types of screen printing:

 There are a number of different types of screen printing; at ICON we will always try to recommend the most suitable print method for your artwork.